How to keep premiums affordable

 Risk is calculated using current statistics from the general population.
 Because older people are statistically more likely to make a claim on life insurance, insurers usually charge a higher premium as you age.

-You’ll more likely notice the difference if your policy has stepped premiums, which are calculated each year on your risk factors.
-(You can read more about stepped and level premiums here.)
+You’ll more likely notice the difference if your policy has variable age-stepped premiums (also known as stepped premiums), which are calculated each year based on your age at your review date.

 How your premium is calculated